Zenas Beach

 Zenas Beach (May 11, 1825 – July 28, 1898) was an American farmer, soldier, and politician.

-Born in White County, Illinois, he moved to Prairie du Chien, Wisconsin Territory in 1846 and then to the town of Eastman, Wisconsin, in 1853 where he was a farmer.
+Born in Wayne County, Illinois, he moved to Prairie du Chien, Wisconsin Territory in 1846 and then to the town of Eastman, Wisconsin, in 1853 where he was a farmer.
 In 1846, Beach served in the United States Army during the Mexican–American War.
 Then during the American Civil War, Beach served in the 8th Wisconsin Volunteer Infantry Regiment as a first lieutenant.
 In 1875, Beach served in the Wisconsin State Assembly as a Republican.
 He died in Eastman, Wisconsin.